How to find your Learning Question (and why you should)

 This blog was originally published in 2018 and used references to Enrol Yourself and the Learning Marathon.
 We have since changed our name to Huddlecraft, and have updated the language here to suit!

 At Huddlecraft the ‘Learning Question’ is at the heart of our approach to lifelong learning.
 We run 6 month learning accelerators for adults that are self-directed and fully peer-to-peer.
 We bring groups of 10–12 people together to pool their resources, skills, creativity and enthusiasm, each working toward an outcome they couldn’t achieve alone.

 We do not teach subjects, instead every Huddle participant has a Learning Question.
 Crucially, this is something they choose for themselves.
 For some people this choice comes naturally.
 This often happens when someone has a pre-existing idea or goal.
 Take Sarah Adefehinti who had the idea for her business, Loving with the Lights On, and needed support and structure to get started.
 So her question was clear from the start: ‘how can I create and market holistic self-love workshops for adults?’.

 For others the way is not so clear.
 This can be because they have lots of goals and don’t know how to choose — or because they’re not sure what they’re passionate about yet.
 For some, they fear that no immediate question means they don’t have what it takes.
 This couldn’t be further from the truth, and it’s about time we did a better job of demystifying the process and supporting people to find their question!

-With our third peer group underway and three new Enrol Yourself facilitators recruiting peer groups in London, Birmingham and Glasgow, we now know quite a bit about what a good question looks like — and how to find it.
+5 years on and over 30 learning journeys under our belt, we now know quite a bit about what a good question looks like — and how to find it.